glubo/bschomework/README.md

 ## Building and running

 This project uses Java 8 and Maven (works with 3.5.2, but should work with 3.x).
+Developed and tested on linux.

 To build:
 ```
     mvn package